Rashkerry-newversion/Text-reverser.io/README.md

 sudo nano /opt/tomcat/webapps/manager/META-INF/context.xml
 ```

-- Comment out or remove this line: ``Add <!-- at begining and --> at the end to comment it out`
+- Comment out or remove this line: ``Add <!----> at begining and the end to comment it out`

 ```bash
 <Valve className="org.apache.catalina.valves.RemoteAddrValve"